stitchdata/docs/_database-integrations/dynamodb/dynamodb-v1.md

   - title: "Replication delays"
     anchor: "replication-delays"
-    summary: "Details about expected delays in {{ integration.display_name }} replication."
+    summary: "Details about expected delays in {{ integration.display_name }} replication"
     content: |
-      Stitch cannot replicate data from your {{ integration.display_name }} database until the shard is closed in your account.
-This can result in a delay in replicaton.
-If you force an extraction in Stitch before the shard is closed in your {{ integration.display_name }} account, you may have non-current data.
+      Stitch can't replicate data from your {{ integration.display_name }} database until the shard is closed in your account.
+This can result in a delay in the replicaton of new data, as the new data is available only after the shard has been closed.
+Forcing an extraction in Stitch won't have any effect on replicating new data unless the shard is closed.
 ---
 {% assign integration = page %}
 {% include misc/data-files.html %}